Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ***

 Less common, however, are preparatory drawings for musical instruments, intended for carvers and soundbox builders.
-One such drawing, held at the <span id="subjects_tag">Uffizi</span>, has been long known of (and many works on it have been published).<sup>4</sup> This drawing has been compared with the <span id="subjects_tag">Barberini Harp</span>, in the collection of the Museo Nazionale degli Strumenti Musicali in <span id="map_tag">Roma</span>, though it has not so far been identified as a preparatory drawing for this harp.<sup>5</sup>
+One such drawing, held at the <span id="subjects_tag">Uffizi</span>, has been long known of (and many works on it published).<sup>4</sup> This drawing has been compared with the <span id="subjects_tag">Barberini Harp</span>, in the collection of the Museo Nazionale degli Strumenti Musicali in <span id="map_tag">Roma</span>, though it has not so far been identified as a preparatory drawing for this harp.<sup>5</sup>

 ***